matthewbrake/zenergy-1/DEPLOYMENT_GUIDE.md

 ## Section 2: Manual Deployment Walkthrough

-This section explains how to build the application locally and deploy the output to a hosting provider that supports Node.js applications (like Vercel, Netlify, or a traditional server).
+This section explains how to build the application locally and deploy the output to a hosting provider that supports Node.js applications.

 **Important Note:** This application is a Next.js app, not a static HTML/CSS site.
 It requires a Node.js server environment to function correctly because it has server-side logic (e.g., for calling the Google Solar API).
 It **cannot** be hosted on static site providers like GitHub Pages.